And proceeding to the one before that, your next most recent out-of-town stay, and the one before that, and so on all the way back.

 Any further back and we're talking about film cameras.
 Those scanned prints are not as sharp, but still I like to think I got some pretty good shots now and then.

-Especially with that Nikon Pronea, APS film, small format SLR, I loved that little camera.
+Especially with that Nikon Pronea S, that small format film, sleek SLR, I loved that little camera.

 |Lifting a pint somewhere in Ireland|

 And that's it.
-Maybe I missed some, maybe there's more in a box somewhere, and there were times when I didn't take any pictures at all..
-But the process of going through the photographs of a life, and if you had to choose...
+Maybe I missed some, maybe there's more in a box somewhere, and there were times when I didn't take any pictures.
+But the process of going through them all, a photographed life, and if you had to choose...
 It's an interesting exercise, nothing more.
 It stirs up some memories, it inspires some sharing, moments of friendship when you see each other and say look at this, remember us?
 That time we were?